SidScam10/Twigle/README.md

 To access Administartor UI - Register Account with username "admin" along with suitable password and login with the same.
+Optimal webpage output is shown in the "Working Screenshots.pdf" file

 Happy Twigling!